medovina/agtk/README.md

 My page [Introduction to GTK 4 in C#](https://ksvi.mff.cuni.cz/~dingle/2024-5/prog_2/gtk4_introduction.html) contains a [complete example]( https://ksvi.mff.cuni.cz/~dingle/2024-5/prog_2/gtk4_introduction.html#Column%20views|outline) of a program using AGtk.ColView.

-### Sorting

-It would be nice if the user could click a column header to sort by that column.
-Unfortunately that's not yet possible due to [limitations in the Gir.Core binding for GTK 4](https://github.com/gircore/gir.core/issues/1180).
-I hope I'll be able to work with the Gir.Core developers to improve this situation before long.

 ## Using the library

 AGtk is available as a nuget package: